PrimeLens/ruby-essential-training/README.md

 <br/>
 #### My notes taken during course from kevin skoglund, lynda.com

-    # this is a comment
+    # this is a single line comment
+	=begin
+		this is a multi line comment
+		IMPORTANT!  the = must be the first character on the line =end

     $ irb                # start interpreter on command line
     $ irb --simple-prompt